Secret Ceremony, 1968

 This must be one of the few movies actually inspired by its location.
 Director Joseph Losey had long been fascinated by a bizarre house in West Kensington and chose to film this oddball melodrama here (though some interiors had to be recreated in the studio).

 The strange, brooding mansion, with tall chimneys and startling turquoise tiles is Debenham House, 8 Addison Road, between Holland Park Avenue and High Street Kensington.
 The supremely photogenic house was also seen in the colourful period melodrama Trottie True, the 1995 Richard III and The Wings of the Dove.
 It even became the ‘Arabian Embassy’ for the dire Carry On Emmannuelle and, more recently, the interior of the ‘Edinburgh’ brasserie in which Julie Walters waits for the missing Rupert Grint in Driving Lessons.

 It’s to the church of St Mary Madgalene, Rowington Close, in Little Venice, London W2, that Cenci initially follows Leonora.
-You can see the church’s distinctive exterior at the start of the car chase in 1949 classic The Blue Lamp, its interior in 2005’s The Constant Gardener, and its crypt in Les Misérables.
+You can see the church’s distinctive exterior at the start of the car chase in 1949 classic The Blue Lamp, its interior in both Neil Jordan’s 1999 adaptation of Graham Greene’s The End Of The Affair and 2005’s The Constant Gardener, and its crypt in Les Misérables.